 Police say 2 Jewish schools in Montreal hit by bullets overnight

-Two Jewish schools in Montreal's Côte-des-Neiges–Notre-Dame-de-Grâce borough were hit by bullets overnight, Montreal police confirmed Thursday morning.
+Two Jewish schools in Montreal's Côte-des-Neiges–Notre-Dame-de-Grâce borough were hit by bullets overnight, police confirmed Thursday morning.

 The first incident was reported to police at 8:20 a.m. when a member of the United Talmud Torahs of Montreal Inc. found a bullet hole in a door of the school.
 The institution on Saint-Kevin and Victoria avenues includes an elementary and high school.